 Horizontal Integration: this article explains Horizontal Integration in a practical way.
 Next to the definition, this article also explains the various types, advantages and practical examples of this strategy and management method.
 After reading you will understand this method of organizational management.
+Enjoy reading!

 What is Horizontal Integration?
 The definition

 Horizontal Integration is a strategy that a company adapts when it seeks to offer its products or services in different markets in order to strengthen its position in the industry.
 This can be done by either merging with or acquiring another company that produces or offers the same services.

 The Horizontal Integration strategy can lead to a business monopoly, as with this strategy it is possible to capture and cover the provision of services, reduce competition, achieve high economic profitability and access new markets.

 Such horizontal mergers or acquisitions reduce competition from new potential rivals or from already established rivals that wish to acquire the company.
 At the end of the 1990’s this business strategy was experimented with, and adopted by banks and insurance companies.

 In many cases, companies adapt this strategy for either one of the two reasons below: